DavisPL-Teaching/119/lecture4/README.md

 - Part 6 on distribution and conclusions.

-We will begin Lecture 5 on Wednesday.
+Plan to begin Lecture 5 on Wednesday.